Hezekiah B. Smith: Inventions

 Smith had over forty patents for his inventions with the United States Patent Office.
 The Smithsonian Institution describes Smith as having taken the woodworking business from hand tools to mechanized.
 His business (which he incorporated in 1878 under the name "H.B.
 Smith Machine Company") In addition to the woodworking tools which were the staple of his business, he also manufactured the American Star Bicycle.
 This bicycle differed from others of its time by having a larger back wheel, where the rider sat, and a smaller front wheel for steering.
 The Star was driven by ratchet drive, had a hand brake and a sprung leather seat.
 The Star sold for $150 at a time when the average person earned $500 a year.
 Not the greatest of commercial successes, it was however fast, and a great stunt bike, winning many track races, endurance rides, and stunt exhibitions, as well as being a great advertising tool for the Smith Machine Co.
 He also manufactured the first steam-driven vehicle operated in New Jersey, although only one was ever manufactured as he died before it could go into regular production.
 On his desk at the time of his death was a prototype of an autogiro.

 Political career and bigamy

 He was elected as a Democrat to the 46th United States Congress, serving one term from March 4, 1879, to March 3, 1881.
 During the election it was discovered that he was a bigamist.
 He was not re-elected to the 47th United States Congress; however, it is likely that his defeat was a result of the changing winds of American politics and not a reflection on the electorate's opinion of his bigamy, as that year James A. Garfield's Republican Party dominated the election.
-Smith also later served as a member of the New Jersey Senate, from 1883 to 1885.
+Smith later served as a member of the New Jersey Senate, from 1883 to 1885.